 The Bell - 29 Lower Road, Stoke Mandeville, Aylesbury, Buckinghamshire, HP22 5XA.
 Tel: 01296 612 434.
 More here: The Bell

 The Woolpack - Risborough Road, Stoke Mandeville, Aylesbury, HP22 5UP, Tel: 01296 615 970.

 The Bull - 5 Risborough Road, Stoke Mandeville, Buckinghamshire, HP22 5UP.
 Telephone: 01296 613 632.

 Stoke Mandeville Combined School - Lower Road, Stoke Mandeville, Aylesbury, Buckinghamshire, HP22 5XA.
 Tel: 01296 612 372.

-This first National School in Stoke Mandeville, held its lessons in a barn, with the class comprising a surprising fifty plus children, the first proper “schoolroom” was built on land donated by Mr Thomas Gurney (of the village), at a cost of £175, a sum raised by a number of grants and donations.
+This first National School held its lessons in a barn, with the class comprising a surprising fifty plus children, the first proper “schoolroom” was built on land donated by Mr Thomas Gurney (of the village), at a cost of £175, a sum raised by a number of grants and donations.
 The children who attended this school, were required to pay one penny per week (about ½p), while the schoolmaster was paid a salary of £13 per year!

 Stoke Mandeville Nursery

 Willows Day Nursery - Stoke Mandeville Hospital, Mandeville Road, Aylesbury, Buckinghamshire, HP21 8AL.